Steps to fix “Page with redirect” in Google Search Console

 1. Identify Redirected URLs: From Google Search Console, click ‘Index’ on the ‘Pages’ tab and then go to that section.
 Finally, the redirect errors on separate pages will be displayed.

-3. Check Redirect Type: Use an SEO tool such as Redirect Checker or HTTP Status Coed to decide between a 301 (permanent) and 302 (temporary) redirect.
+3. Check Redirect Type: Use an SEO tool to decide between 301 and 302 redirect.

-4. Remove or Reprogram the Redirect: If a redirect is improper or excessive, remove it altogether.
-Filtered redirects must be appropriate but correct.
-Also, if they are mandatory redirects, they should be transferred from the mistake to avoid inconsistent placement.
+4. Remove or Reprogram the Redirect: If a redirect is improper, remove it altogether.
+Filtered redirects must be appropriate.
+If they are mandatory redirects, they should be corrected to avoid inconsistent placement.

-5. Update/Redirect Rules: Review the correction (if needed) to determine if the redirect rule is causing this problem.
-This could refer to modifying the structure of .htaccess, searching for possible server settings, or configuring settings in CMSs.
+5. Update/Redirect Rules: Review the stats to determine if the redirect rule is causing this problem.
+This could refer to modifying the structure of .htaccess, searching for possible configuring settings in CMSs.

-6. Request and Control: At this point, go ahead and test it at the affected URLs and check the redirect’s functioning.
-Check your website’s status on Google Search Console to determine whether problems such as “301 Moved Permanently” have already been addressed.
+6. Request and Control: Test the affected URLs and check the correct redirect’s functioning.
+Check website’s status in Google Search Console to determine whether problems such as “301 Moved Permanently” have already been addressed.

 Places to Check for Problem URLs